-Moringa is often referred to as a miracle worker, because for a plant with tiny leaves, it is certainly a powerhouse.
-Most of us know moringa (or malunggay, as it is called locally) as a cooking ingredient but it is so much more than the leaves you toss in your soup.
+Moringa is often referred to as a miracle worker because for a plant with tiny leaves, it is certainly a powerhouse.
+Most of us know moringa (or malunggay, as it is called locally) as a cooking ingredient, but it is so much more than the leaves you toss in your soup.

 Not as many people are aware of the benefits of moringa for hair growth, hair loss, and hair regrowth.
 The moringa plant serves many purposes, from its leaves, pods, flowers, fruits, and all the way down to its bark.
-It is often called “the miracle tree” because it is packed with vitamins, minerals and essential nutrients.
+It is often called “the miracle tree” because it is packed with vitamins, minerals, and essential nutrients.

-To call the moringa plant a superfood would be putting it mildly, because it has a wide range of health benefits.
-The plant is packed with more than 90 nutrients and 46 types of antioxidants.
-Moringa can be consumed by everyone, so children and adults can reap its benefits.
-Among its health benefits include boosting the immune system, treating arthritis and joint paints, headache relief, diabetes and cancer prevention, among others.
+To call the moringa plant a superfood would be putting it mildly because it has a wide range of health benefits.
+The plant is packed with more than 90 nutrients and 46 types of antioxidants, which can prevent cell damage.
+On top of that, moringa contains all the essential amino acids the body needs to grow, repair, and maintain cells.

 Moringa cares for your body, not just from the inside, but on the outside as well.
 Your skin and hair, particularly, can reap the benefits of moringa.
 Thanks to its combination of vitamins, minerals, and amino acids, the moringa plant delivers robust nourishment to your scalp, hair strands, and skin cells.